lucasfortune/PoP_Denoise_demo/README.md

 The easiest way to run this notebook is Google Colab [![Opn in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lucasfortune/PoP_Denoise_demo/blob/main/colab/PoP_Denoise_demo_colab.ipynb) (Only requires Google Account)

+## Run locally

 If you prefer to run the notebook locally all necessary dependencies must be installed.
-It is recommended to install everything in a anaconda virtual environment.
+It is recommended to install everything in a anaconda virtual environment as specified in the follwoing guide.

-## Installation
+### Install guide

 1. Install [anaconda](https://www.anaconda.com/distribution/) as described on the website.